 Woolwich’s rental market is strong, thanks in particular to its efficient transport links.
 It is currently on the Docklands Light Rail, mainline national rail and offers Thames Clipper ferry services.
 When Crossrail starts its service in 2018 there will be no other place beyond Zone 1 in South London that is as well connected.
 Crossrail will significantly reduce journey times, taking commuters into Canary Wharf in just 8 minutes, Liverpool Street in 14 minutes and Bond Street in 22 minutes.
 According to Knight Frank, for 71% of Londoners,.

-The borough offor landlords and some of the most affordable monthly rents for tenants.
-Woolwich ranks second in rental growth forecast scores in Crossrail areas with expected average rental growth of 35% between 2016 and 2020.
+The borough of Greenwich currently offers London’s highest yields for landlords and some of the most affordable monthly rents for tenants.
+Woolwich rental growth forecast scores well in Crossrail areas with expected average rental growth of 21% between 2018 and 2020.

 A renters’ generation?